Maximus5/ConEmu/README.md

 by using the mouse wheel, you can try this ConEmu Fork.

-You have to add following to your vimrc file:
+You have to add following lines to your vimrc file:

 ```
 if !has("gui_running")